 Fortunately, the variety is well served there as the wine-growing landscape is, perhaps, the most varied in Switzerland.
 Ticino, after all, is where the African and Eurasian tectonic plates collided tens of millions of years ago giving rise to the Alps.
-In the north (Sopraceneri) there are acid soils and gneiss—indeed, both of its forms paragneiss and orthogneiss.
-In the south (Sottoceneri) there are alkaline soils with various types of limestone, including gypsum, dolomite, marlstone—and the right amount of clay, as well as basalt from volcanic activity, and conglomerate rock.
+In the north (Sopraceneri) there are acid soils and gneiss in both its forms, paragneiss and orthogneiss.
+In the south (Sottoceneri) there are alkaline soils with various types of limestone, including gypsum, dolomite, marlstone, as well as basalt from volcanic activity, and conglomerate rock.
 Within the entire area there is every degree of grade, exposition and elevation.
 And to complete the picture, there is glacial and alluvial debris strewn everywhere.

 On a human scale, the patchwork of vineyards consists of thousands of small holdings tended by weekend farmers and larger concerns alike.
 More than any other area in Switzerland traditional practices remain relevant.
 Pergola-style trellising is still seen in the north which provides ventilation against moisture and room below for grazing animals and mixed farming.
 And despite Merlot’s dominance there are a few specialists intent on rescuing native varieties like Bondola and Bondoletta, an interesting cross between Bondola and Completer.
 There is even an obscure IGT known as Nostrano which is a rough mix—originally a field blend—of Bondola, Freisa, Barbera, and in today’s version, a few modern hybrids.